celestiaorg/networks/celestia-node.md

 celestia full init --core.remote tcp://127.0.0.1:26657 --headers.trusted-hash 4632277C441CA6155C4374AC56048CF4CFE3CBB2476E07A548644435980D5E17
 ```

-2. Edit configurations
+#### 2. Edit configurations (adding other celestia full nodes)

-If you have multiple celestia full nodes, then you need to add them as mutual peers in the `config.toml` file and allow the peer exchange.
-This is needed in order for celestia full nodes communication between each other.
+In order for your celestia full node to communicate with other celestia full nodes, then you need to add them as `mutual peers` in the `config.toml` file and allow the peer exchange.
 ```sh
 nano ~/.celestia-full/config.toml
 ```